scramjetorg/platform-docs/README.md

 Our Sequence generator app does two things here:

 * Sends stream of messages; each one containing number with temperature value
-* Reads output from Host API that is generated by our `hello-snowman` Sequence
+* Reads output from the Hub API that is generated by our `hello-snowman` Sequence

 Separately, you can also open a new terminal window and see log of this particular Instance with command `si instance log <instance_id>` or by using alias `si instance log -`.
 In our case this would be: